krishauser/Klampt/Cpp/docs/Tutorials/Install-Linux.md

 - `cd Klampt-examples/Python/demos`
 - `python gl_vis.py`

+If your system has both Python 2 and Python 3 installed, the Python 3 versions are preferable.
+You may need to replace the commands above with `pip3` and `python3` instead.

 ## Linux, from binaries

-Compiled binary packages are not yet available for Klampt 0.8.0.
+Compiled binary packages are not available for Klampt 0.8.0+.

 ## Linux, from source (recommended)